 UXPin eliminates this busy work with its powerful design editor, which automatically generates the necessary data and attaches it to each element of your design.
 This provides your team with a design that is development-ready and complete with documentation and CSS code.

-This is especially important when you design a product that you don’t want to subject to undesirable modifications during development.
+This is especially important when you design a product that you don’t want to be subject to undesirable modifications during development.

 Using UXPin, you can easily create interactive prototypes at any fidelity level and collaborate on them with your team.